November 2, 2020

-Our program in Tanzania offers you the chance to start at the foundation of healthcare by observing traditional healers in rural villages, before moving on to observing doctors in smaller clinics, and then larger hospitals.
+Our program in Tanzania offers you the chance to start at the foundation of healthcare by observing traditional healers in rural villages, as well as observing doctors in community health centers.

 If you want to make sure medicine is the right career path for you, take some time to shadow a doctor or physician.

 Volunteering is an important act of service that also adds to your CV or resume.
 While it’s helpful to find medical or clinical volunteer experience, you have to be careful about any program or organization you choose, especially when you are not a qualified healthcare professional.

 If you are not certified to perform medical procedures, you should avoid any programs that are focused on hands-on, physical patient care.